jakob-heller/fflogs-scraping/README.md

 The code was written and documented following the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
 > There are a few single lines where the line length of 80, as required by both Pep8 and Google Style was exceeded, as it would rather harm readability.

 You can find the documentation [here](https://fflogs-study-project.readthedocs.io/en/latest/index.html).
-It was built using [Sphinx](https://www.sphinx-doc.org/en/master/index.html) and hosted on [readthedocs](https://docs.readthedocs.io/en/stable/index.html).
+It was built using [Sphinx](https://www.sphinx-doc.org/en/master/index.html) and is hosted on [readthedocs](https://docs.readthedocs.io/en/stable/index.html).

 <a name="selenium"></a>